Washington Park

 Historic Design

-Washington Park, originally called West Park, is a historic 128.5-acre urban park located in Milwaukee, Wisconsin.
-Designed by renowned landscape architect Frederick Law Olmsted in 1891-1892, it is one of the oldest parks in the Milwaukee County Parks system.
+Washington Park, originally called West Park, is a historic 128.5-acre urban oasis nestled in Milwaukee, Wisconsin.
+Designed by the renowned landscape architect Frederick Law Olmsted in 1891-1892, it's one of the oldest parks in the Milwaukee County Parks system.

-The park features rolling terrain with elevations between 130 and 180 feet above Lake Michigan.
-Olmsted's design incorporated the site's existing 15-acre native forest and created open meadows, strategic plantings of thousands of trees and shrubs, and ample picnic areas.
+The park unfolds across rolling terrain that rises between 130 and 180 feet above Lake Michigan.
+Olmsted's design incorporated the site's existing 15-acre native forest while creating open meadows, placing thousands of trees and shrubs, and including numerous spots for picnicking.

 Natural Features